 As the concentration of network-connected devices and applications increases, so does the volume and complexity of network activity.
 While these network actors communicate on ever greater scales, the central device which interconnects them has remained basically the same.
 The so-called gateway or router is usually provided and programmed by an ISP, and meant to be largely ignored by the ‘user.’

-The gateway is opaque in terminology, and an engineering of disempowerment in practice.
-By making the gateway an esoteric device, a closed device, a device which hides under the couch, opportunities to create, distribute, and use software which properly govern the small-scale network are lost.
+The router is opaque in terminology and an engineering of disempowerment in practice.
+By making the router an esoteric device, a closed device, a device which hides under the couch, opportunities to create, distribute, and use software which properly govern the small-scale network are lost.